 The Poseidon Principles are the world’s first sector-specific, self-governing climate alignment agreement amongst financial institutions.
-They establish a global framework for assessing and disclosing the climate alignment of ship finance portfolios and are consistent with the policies and ambitions of the International Maritime Organization, including its ambition for greenhouse gas emissions to peak as soon as possible and to reduce shipping’s total annual GHG emissions by at least 50% by 2050.
+The Principles establish a global framework for assessing and disclosing the climate alignment of ship finance portfolios.
+They are consistent with the policies and ambitions of the International Maritime Organization, including its ambition for greenhouse gas emissions to peak as soon as possible and to reduce shipping’s total annual GHG emissions by at least 50% by 2050.

-Signatories and members of the Poseidon Principles drafting group are committed to improving the role of maritime finance in tackling shipping’s climate impacts.
-They believe that this step will not only improve financial institutions’ decision-making at a strategic level but also shape a better future for the maritime industry and for society.
+Signatories to the Poseidon Principles are committed to improving the role of maritime finance in tackling shipping’s climate impacts.
+They believe not only that this step will improve financial institutions’ decision-making at a strategic level but also shape a better future for the maritime industry and society.

 You can learn more about the Poseidon Principles at www.poseidonprinciples.org.